North America Operations Update

 Tokyo Express 060 East

 During this temporary period of PA1 port call omission at the Port of Los Angeles, you are encouraged to use our alternative CC1, CC3, CC4 and JPX services for your Transpacific shipments.
-For Transatlantic shipments, there is no all water alternative during this time period.
-For alternate land bridge routing for your Transatlantic shipments during this period, please contact SCS.
+For Transatlantic shipments, there is no all-water alternative during this time period.

 Long Beach Container Terminal (LBCT)